gaby-FI/Neo-Ingenieros-JO/wro2022-fe-template/schemes/circuit explanation.md

 ## ✅ Justification of Component Selection
 🧠 **Arduino UNO**
-Served as the central processing unit during development, offering straightforward integration with sensors and actuators through its digital and analog I/O. Its reliability and accessibility made it ideal for both prototyping and early-stage deployment.
+Chosen as the main microcontroller for its ease of programming, multiple I/O ports, and compatibility with various modules.
+It handled all sensor inputs, motor control, and decision-making processes efficiently during the development and testing stages.

 ⚙️ **DC Motor**
-Converted electrical signals into mechanical movement, powering the vehicle’s locomotion system.
-Essential for achieving forward propulsion and maneuvering through dynamic environments.
+Used for the main propulsion system of the vehicle.
+These motors convert electrical energy into mechanical movement, enabling the robot to navigate the track reliably with sufficient torque and speed.

 🔌 **Breadboard**
-Enabled modular and solderless circuit construction, allowing fast reconfiguration and troubleshooting of hardware connections during iterative testing phases.

-🔁 **Controller Module L9110**
-Provided dual-channel motor control with a compact footprint and adequate current handling, ensuring directional and speed regulation for small DC motors in a lightweight setup.
+Used to simplify prototyping without soldering.
+It allowed rapid assembly and reconfiguration of the circuit, especially for distributing power and connecting sensors during testing and debugging phases.

 📏 **HC-SR04 Ultrasonic Sensor**
-Used for obstacle detection and proximity measurement.
-Its echo-based distance readings informed the navigation logic and real-time collision avoidance behavior.
+Implemented for obstacle detection and distance measurement.
+Mounted on the sides, these sensors allowed the vehicle to maintain a safe distance from walls and objects, supporting lateral alignment and collision avoidance.

 🌀 **MPU-6050**
-Combined a 3-axis gyroscope and accelerometer to monitor orientation and motion.
-This data contributed to stability correction and enhanced sensor fusion for trajectory control.
+Provided orientation and motion data through its built-in accelerometer and gyroscope.
+This information was used to stabilize the vehicle and assist in trajectory adjustments during operation.

 ↪️ **Micro Servo Motor (SG90)**
-Controlled steering mechanisms or sensor positioning, adjusting based on environmental inputs.
-Its fast response time and precision made it suitable for dynamic direction changes.
+Controlled the front steering mechanism of the vehicle.
+Based on inputs from the ultrasonic sensors and vision system, the servo motor dynamically adjusted the wheel direction to avoid obstacles and follow the correct path.

 🎥 **Pixy2 Cam**
-Integrated vision processing enabled color-based object recognition and line tracking, supporting autonomous decision-making tasks such as path following and goal detection.
+Served as the visual processing unit for the vehicle.
+It enabled real-time object detection and line tracking, allowing the robot to follow a predefined path or identify specific targets during competition scenarios.

 🔋 **Capacitors**
-Smoothed voltage fluctuations and filtered high-frequency noise across the power supply and signal lines, improving system stability and sensor accuracy.
+Added to the circuit to filter out electrical noise and stabilize voltage across sensitive components.
+This ensured smoother operation, especially under varying motor loads.

 ⚡ **Voltage Regulators**
-Maintained consistent voltage levels to protect sensitive components from overvoltage or power drops, especially when transitioning between motor loads.
+Used to supply consistent 5V output to logic-level components from a higher voltage input.
+This protected the microcontroller and sensors from voltage spikes or drops.

 🔀 **HG7881 H-Bridge Motor Driver** *(used in the final vehicle)*
-Provided efficient bidirectional control of DC motors with PWM support.
-Its MOSFET-based design ensured low heat generation and compact integration—ideal for embedded mobile systems.
+Enabled bidirectional control of DC motors with PWM support.
+Its compact design and efficient performance made it ideal for integrating into the mobile platform, controlling both speed and direction.

-🔄 **L293D H-Bridge** *(used in the diagram as a placeholder)*
+🔄 **L293D H-Bridge** *(used only in the diagram)*
-Served as a functional substitute in circuit diagrams, capable of controlling two DC motors with directional and speed control. *(Replaces the HG7881 only in the schematic representation.)*
+Included in the schematic as a visual placeholder.
+It supports bidirectional control of two DC motors and represents the logic of the system. *(In the physical vehicle, the HG7881 was used instead.)*